-- Students will complete MENT 7300, Introduction to Mentoring, at least one semester before entering their field experience in MENT 7V00.
-As part of MENT 7300, students will enlist a Mentor and a Professor of Record, prepare their mentoring syllabus, write their spiritual autobiography, complete their ministry context analysis, practice theological reflection, and engage in other assignments that will prepare them to get the most from the field experience.
-For those students in the M.Div/MSW program, see the Associate Dean for requirements. - At the conclusion of the field experience (MENT 7V00), the student will submit a Mentoring Portfolio to the Professor of Record which will follow the requirements outlined in the Mentoring Handbook and will be kept on record at the Seminary. - The final grade in mentoring for the field experience (MENT 7V00) will be given by the Professor of Record after consulting with the Mentor and grading all assignments as required in the Mentoring Handbook.
+- .
+Students will attend a short workshop at least one semester before entering their field experience in MENT 7V00.
+As part of this workshop, students will enlist a Mentor and a Professor of Record, prepare their mentoring syllabus, write their spiritual autobiography, complete their ministry context analysis, practice theological reflection, and engage in other assignments that will prepare them to get the most from the field experience.
+For those students in the M.Div./MSW program, see the Associate Dean for requirements. - At the conclusion of the field experience (MENT 7V00), the student will submit a Mentoring Portfolio to the Professor of Record which will follow the requirements outlined in the Mentoring Handbook and will be kept on record at the Seminary. - The final grade in mentoring for the field experience (MENT 7V00) will be given by the Professor of Record after consulting with the Mentor and grading all assignments as required in the Mentoring Handbook.